Haggen (supermarket): Sale to Albertsons

 On March 11, 2016, Haggen announced it was selling its 29 remaining stores to Albertsons for $106 million.
 The sale was approved on March 29, 2016.
 Once completed, 15 stores would still operate under the Haggen name, while the rest would become Albertsons locations, though for many of the locations, this effectively circumvented the FTC's previous mandate for certain Albertsons stores to be sold so as to avoid neighborhood monopolies.
+The company changed its legal name to HH Legacy, Inc. two months after the sale and was ultimately dissolved on March 25, 2019.